Education-Victory/First-Job-Positions/README.md

 # Entry-Level-Positions

 ## Intro
-The position listed here **do not explicitly require professional software engineering experience (work experience) in job qualifications.**, You do not need several years of professional work experience to qualify.
-Relevant experience in software development, such as internships, projects, or academic work, is sufficient.
+The position listed here does not explicitly require professional software engineering experience (work experience) in the job qualifications.
+Relevant experience such as:

-For example:

-> **Basic Qualifications**

-> - Bachelor’s Degree in Computer Science, Electrical Engineering, or a related technical field.
-> - 3+ years of experience in mobile software development, with a strong emphasis on networking.
->
-> **Preferred Qualifications**

-> - Master’s Degree in Computer Science or a related field.
-> - 4+ years of professional mobile development experience, with at least 2 years focused on networking.

-It does not require you to have 4 years of work experience to apply, you only need 3 years of experience in software development.
+- Internships: Multiple internships that cumulatively add up to the required experience.
+- Personal projects: Development and maintenance of your own mobile applications available on app stores with a substantial user base.
+- Open-source contributions: Significant contributions to well-known open-source mobile projects.
+- Freelance work: Independent mobile development projects for clients.
+- Contract work: Short-term contracts or consulting roles focused on mobile development.

+may be considered equivalent experience.

 ## Position List